rbiggs/chocolatechip-ui/documentation/waml.markdown

 If you need to output a date or time of any kind, use the celldatetime tag for this.
 Make sure that the celldatetime is the next tag after the celltitle.
 This is so that if there is also any type of indicator, such as disclosure, detial-disclosure or add, that the celldatetime tag aligns perfectly with all of them.
 After the celldatetime tag other tablecell tags can follow. **Please note**, the tableview should have *ui-ui-tablecell-order="stacked"*.

+<a name="tablecell_with_cellvalue"></a>

+**tablecell with cellvalue**

+Like the celldatetime tag, there is also a cellvalue tag.
+This gets rendered exactly like the celldatetime tag, which means that you can't use both in the same table cell.
+It is for any currency or unit values you want to display. **Please note**, the tableview should have *ui-ui-tablecell-order="stacked"*.

 <a name="tablecell_with_cellcounter"></a>

 **tablecell with cellcounter**